Thermodynamic Basis of Sugar-Dependent Polymer Stabilization: Informing Biologic Formulation Design: Results and Discussion

 In this section, we examine the differences that arise from sugar structure and connectivity on HP folding, focusing on their molecular interactions and thermodynamic contributions.
 We first examine the differences in monosaccharides, focusing on $\alpha$-glucose, $\beta$-fructose, and their equimolar mixture ($\alpha$-gluc+$\beta$-fruc).
 We then compare the thermodynamic contributions of monosaccharides and their corresponding disaccharides.

-The unfolding free energies, shown in Fig. \ref{fig:hp-pmf}e, indicate that $\beta$-fructose stabilizes the HP more effectively than $\alpha$-glucose at equivalent concentrations.
+The unfolding free energies, shown in Fig. \ref{fig:hp-pmf}e, indicate that $\beta$-fructose promotes folding of HP more effectively than $\alpha$-glucose at equivalent concentrations (0.99 vs 0.74 kT at 0.25 M, 1.41 vs 1.24 kT at 0.5 M, 2.66 vs 1.81 kT at 1 M, and 0.66 vs 0.44 kT at 2 M).
 To understand the origin of this difference, we compare the thermodynamic decomposition of the PMF obtained for the two sugars.
 The results of this decomposition for all concentrations are shown in SI Fig. S5.
 We group the polymer-sugar interactions and polymer-water interactions into a single polymer-solvent interaction term ($\Delta\Delta E_{p-solv}$) as per Eq. \ref{eqn:decompE}.
 At low concentrations (up to 1 M), $\Delta\Delta E_{p-solv}$ more strongly favor folding in $\beta$-fructose than in $\alpha$-glucose solution (SI Fig. S5).
 However, at 2 M, $\Delta\Delta E_{p-solv}$ favored folding more in $\alpha$-glucose than in $\beta$-fructose, although the difference was not statistically significant.
 Despite this, $\beta$-fructose exhibited a higher overall $\Delta \Delta G_u$, indicating greater stabilization of the folded state (Fig. \ref{fig:hp-mono}).
 This difference is reconciled by considering the $\Delta \Delta G_{rem}$ term, which favored folding more in $\beta$-fructose than in $\alpha$-glucose.
 Together, these findings illustrate a concentration-dependent stabilization mechanism, wherein polymer-solvent interaction energies differentiate stabilizing excipients at low concentrations, while entropic effects become increasingly important at higher concentrations.

 To elucidate the molecular basis of the low-concentration behavior, we decompose the polymer-sugar interaction energies by categorizing the sugars into three mutually exclusive groups: hydroxymethyl ($\mathrm{CH_2OH}$), hydroxyl ($\mathrm{OH}$), and ring backbone groups.
 This categorizing approach is generalizable across the sugars studied, collectively accounting for all atoms in the sugars, and provides a breakdown of the specific interactions that drive sugar-dependent stabilization.
 As shown in SI Fig. S6, the additional $\mathrm{CH_2OH}$ group in $\beta$-fructose is the primary contributor to its enhanced stabilization at low concentrations.
 Contributions from the ring and $\mathrm{OH}$ groups in $\beta$-fructose are comparable to or lower than those in $\alpha$-glucose, consistent with $\beta$-fructose's smaller furanose ring and fewer hydroxyl groups.
 The subgroup interactions follow a consistent trend across all concentrations: for $\alpha$-glucose, $\mathrm{CH_2OH} < \mathrm{OH} < \text{Ring}$, whereas for $\beta$-fructose, $\mathrm{OH} < \text{Ring} < \mathrm{CH_2OH}$.
 Radial distribution function analysis (SI Fig. S7) indicates no significant spatial differences in the organization of the $\beta$-fructose's two $\mathrm{CH_2OH}$ around the HP.